zesk/build/docs/hooks/application.md

 - `0` - Always succeeds

-### `application-checksum.sh` - Generate a unique checksum for the state of the application
+### `application-id.sh` - Generate a unique checksum for the state of the application

 Generate a unique checksum for the state of the application files